 The mother has sole custody until paternity is established, either by the father's legally effective admission or by court action.
 If paternity is established, the father may petition the court for custody or parenting time.
-If the child is old enough, the court may ask his or her custody preference.
 Minn.
-Stat. § 257.541 presumed father is not barred until one year after the child reaches the age of majority.
-Minn.
-Stat. §§ 257.51 to 257.74
+Stat. § 257.541